MonikaSuchoszek/beyond-the-known/_posts/en/2018-01-29-Weekend-Kuala-Lumpur.markdown

 <img src="/assets/Malaysia/KualaLumpur/DSC00794-e1517205593637.jpg">

 Inside, there is a big chamber with not-so-impressive temples, further in you can climb to the next chamber which is open to the sky.
-In general, I prefere the view from the outside.
+In general, I prefer the view from the outside.
 There are few shrines inside the cave, with lots of concrete around, this unfortunately took away some of the cave's natural beauty.

 <img src="/assets/Malaysia/KualaLumpur/DSC00746-e1517205716322.jpg">